 The rally officially ended on March 1st.
 After that, we were on our own.
 The purpose of this rally was to teach RV’ers how to travel in Mexico.
 They taught us how to cross the border and how to navigate and drive south of the border.
 After that, we all went our separate ways.

-There were signup sheets next to the Wagonmasters bus on the last four days to gather names of people who would like to continue on to other locations in Mexico.
+There were signup sheets next to the Wagonmasters bus on the last few days to gather names of people who would like to continue on to other locations in Mexico.
 Very few, if any, headed directly back to the U.S. Most people signed up for extended tours into other parts of Mexico as everyone was really enjoying the trip.

 Several people stayed at the La Jolla Beach Camp for a few more days and some headed out that day and a few in the days following to head to other destinations.
 A few came back across the border immediately, but most traveled on to other destinations in Mexico.

 I went on to San Felipe on the other side of the Peninsula along with what turned out to be almost 50% of the group.
 San Felipe was about a 3-1/2 hour drive east and the temperatures were about 10 degrees warmer and there was no rain on that side while we were there.
 Carnival was going on there too, but it is a much smaller town so there was not as much going on, but we enjoyed the small town.
 We ate almost every meal downtown as it was within walking distance and great meals, mostly fish, which could be had for about $8.00 a plate and is very delicious.